JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 <br />

-### Login to Annotation Lab
+### Login to Generative AI Lab

-Goto the Annotation Lab's login dashboard and click on the display name which was set earlier(e.g: SAML).
+Goto the Generative AI Lab's login dashboard and click on the display name which was set earlier(e.g: SAML).
 This is displayed under `Or sign in with`.

 ![Screen Shot 2022-02-16 at 11 59 49 AM](https://user-images.githubusercontent.com/17021686/154219826-0615f052-0a81-45ff-a856-57386fc4007c.png)